globalizejs/globalize/readme.md

 You will also need to have already generated the versions table that paper_trail expects.
 See the paper_trail README for more details.

-If you are adding globalize3 to any previously versioned models, please note that you will need to add a new `locale` column to your versioning table.
+If you are adding globalize to any previously versioned models, please note that you will need to add a new `locale` column to your versioning table.

 Also, please see the tests in `test/globalize3/versioning_test.rb` for some